CMSgov/bcda-static-site/src/_pages/v3/introducing-v3.md

 ## Problems solved in v3

 In earlier versions of BCDA, claims data was sourced from the Chronic Conditions Warehouse (CCW).
-CCW was originally intended for research and condition-specific tracking.
 BCDA v2 sourced partially adjudicated claims data from the Replicated Data Access (RDA) API.
-With v3, the CMS Integrated Data Repository (IDR) replaces both CCW and RDA API as data sources.
-This data is less expensive for CMS to host and maintain, easier to manage, and more timely.
+With v3, the CMS Integrated Data Repository (IDR) replaces both CCW and RDA API.
 BCDA's switch to sourcing data from IDR in addresses following known issues and limitations of BCDA v2:

-- Mismatched data between BCDA resources  and CCLF files is reduced by sharing the IDR as an upstream data provider
+- Reduces mismatched data between BCDA resources and CCLF files
-- BCDA missing data for newly attributed enrollees due to a known issue with CCW
+- Resolves missing data for newly attributed enrollees
-- BCDA missing data for enrollees assigned more than one CCW identifier (BENE_ID)
+- Fixes issues for enrollees assigned more than one BENE_ID
-- Difficulty linking between partially adjudicated and fully adjudicated claims due to different FHIR resource representation and claim identifiers
+- Simplifies linking between partially and fully adjudicated claims

-### More v3 resources

-Explore the v3 migration guide and documentation for hands-on information about implementing and troubleshooting BCDA v3.
+- Uses consistent claim identifiers across all phases of adjudication

+## What this means for your organization

+- Reduced development time: Unified data structure simplifies integration
+- Improved data quality: Single source eliminates inconsistencies
+- Better user experience: Faster, more frequent updates
+- Enhanced compliance: Better alignment with FHIR standards

+### Ready to get started?

+#### Next Steps:

+- Review the [How to Migrate to v3]({{ '/v3/api-documentation/how-to-migrate-v3.html' | relative_url }}) for step-by-step implementation instructions
+- Access the [v3 documentation](https://github.com/CMSgov/beneficiary-fhir-data/wiki/V2-%E2%80%90-V3-Migration-Guide-(Draft)) to view the technical specifications and API details
+- Participate in the Office Hours to get personalized support

+Questions?
+Contact our team at <a href="mailto:bcapi@cms.hhs.gov">bcapi@cms.hhs.gov</a> for assistance with your v3 transition.